 Rope Access On 4" Glycol Line

 The customer had a 4" line traversing the plant for over 4,000ft that was in need of inspection due to corrosion under pipe supports.
 This was identified during preliminary inspections using guided wave/bulk wave assessment.
-It was determined that a direct assessment inspection would was required at each support via rope access crews to reduce cost and improve safety.
+It was determined that a direct assessment inspection was required at each support via rope access crews to reduce cost and improve safety.

 All pipe was located in the second and third levels of the pipe rack which was lifted at multiple locations in a single lift to expose inspection points across 8 beams at once.
 Each jack was lifted 4" and locked out creating a temporary support.
 The need to lower the jacks at the end of each shift was eliminated, allowing sufficient time for the coatings to cure over night.

-A pipe stress analysis ensured proper stress curves on the pipe maintained throughout the project to maintain the integrity of the piping system and to minimize risk.
+A pipe stress analysis ensured proper stress curves on the pipe were maintained throughout the project to maintain the integrity of the piping system and to minimize risk.

 Crews applied coating with inhibitors to add additional protection against future corrosion.
 Composite resting pads were installed to accommodate further pipe movement on the support without causing wear on the pipe.